garden-io/garden/docs/reference/module-types/helm.md

 Specify a Helm chart (either in your repository or remote from a registry) to deploy.

-Refer to the [Helm guide](https://docs.garden.io/guides/using-helm-charts) for usage instructions.

 Below is the full schema reference.
 For an introduction to configuring Garden modules, please look at our [Configuration guide](../../using-garden/configuration-overview.md).